walterhiggins/WMPJS/book-outline.md

 @@listing leaderboard_v3.js Breaking out of loops.

-In the above code, the while loop will stop when it encouters the first player who has not jumped.
+In the above code, the while loop will stop when it encounters the first player who has not jumped.

 #### Skipping a turn in a loop.
 The *break* statement will break out of a loop effectively ending the loop so that the block of code in the loop won't be executed again.
 Sometimes you just want to skip an iteration (a turn) on the loop.
 Let's say we have an *unsorted* list of players and only want to display players who have jumped.
 The *continue* lets you skip on to the next iteration of the loop.
 In the following listing, only players who have jumped will be displayed.
 This isn't a leaderboard because players are displayed in no particular order: